shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 ## Training Details
 The embedding network was trained with Pytorch using the Adam optimizer with a learning rate of $1 \times 10^{-5}$ and weight decay of $1 \times 10^{-6}$.
 All other Adam hyperparameters were set to the Pytorch defaults.
 The model was trained for 120 epochs with a batch size of 128.
 A margin of 1 was used for the triplet loss.
 The network was trained on a single RTX 3060 GPU.

 The KNN used a custom uniform voting from the nearest neighbour and all neighbours that were closer than $m$.
 The SVM used the default sci-kit learn hyperparameters, most notably a $C$ value of 1 and the Radial Basis Function kernel.
-The neural network architecture can be seen in Figure [num](), the Adam optimizer was used with a learning rate of 0.0001 and a momentum value of 0.9, and other Adam hyperparameters were set to the sci-kit learn defaults.

 ## Results
 The training loss curve for the embedding network can be seen in Figure [2](#fig2).